tedmx/tedmx/README.md

 - 👋 Hi from Moscow, Russia!
-I love drawing art (yes, by hand, using old plastic digital tablet), learning history, I stay tuned in politics and I play video games with friends.
+I’m working as frontend JavaScript developer in LiveJournal, which is a part of Rambler Group.
-- 🌳 I’m working as frontend JavaScript developer in LiveJournal, which is a part of Rambler Group.
+- 🎨 In addition to coding, I love drawing art (yes, by hand, using old plastic digital tablet), learning history, I stay tuned in politics and I play video games with friends.
 - 📫 How to reach me: @fyodor7_7_7 in telegram.